oniyukii/anxiety/scenes/act3.md

 b: NO NO NO NO NO NO NO NO NO NO NO NO NO NO

 n: SCEGLI ATTENTAMENTE.
-PROTEGGI IL TUO UMANO
+PROTEGGI IL TUO UMANO.

 `bb({ eyes:"oh_crap", mouth:"normal_talk", MOUTH_LOCK:true });`